CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Nutcase Vio differs from other helmets by an LED strip.
 It significantly improves your visibility at night, which will increase your safety.
 It can light in 3 modes, and the battery lasts up to 3 hours.
 You can charge it with a USB cable.

-The last cool feature is the removable visor, ensuring that the sun will not shine directly on your eyes.
+The last cool feature is the removable visor, ensuring the sun will not shine directly on your eyes.

 This helmet offers dial-fit for improving fit as well as adjustable side straps.
 Together with its high built quality, it is one of the best stylish helmets you can buy.